DiniFarb/surepetcare/README.md

     });

     petcare.on("error", (err) => {
-        //All errors are already logged to the console with the winston framework
+        //In case you need to notify somthing otherwise errors will be logged to the console console.log(err);
-        //if you need them to send anywhere else, you can use this listener console.log(err);
     });